Terminal degree: Professional degrees

-A professional degree is a degree that is required, often by law as in the case of medical and other clinical professions, that must be earned first before the holder of the degree can practice in the profession.
-A speech-language pathologist, for example, must hold a master's degree in communicative disorders: speech-language pathology in order to practice.
+A professional degree is a degree that is required, often by law, as in the case of medical and other clinical professions, that must be earned first before the holder of the degree can practice in the profession.
+A speech-language pathologist, for example, must hold a master's degree in communicative disorders: speech-language pathology to practice.
 However, an actor does not need a degree to act, even though there are degrees for acting available.
-In some fields, especially those linked to a profession (such as medicine, law or teaching), a distinction is to be drawn between a professional degree, an advanced degree and terminal degree.
+In some fields, especially those linked to a profession (such as medicine, law, or teaching), a distinction is to be drawn between a professional degree, an advanced degree, and a terminal degree.
 A first professional degree is generally required by law or custom to practice the profession without limitation.
 An advanced professional degree provides further training in a specialized area of the profession.
 A first professional degree is an academic degree designed to prepare the holder for a particular career or profession, fields in which scholarly research and academic activity are not the profession, but rather the practice of the profession.
-In many cases such as law, medicine and teaching, the first professional degree is also terminal, usually because no further advanced degree is required for practice in that field, even though more advanced academic degrees may exist.
+In many cases, such as law, medicine, and teaching, the first professional degree is also terminal, usually because no further advanced degree is required for practice in that field, even though more advanced academic degrees may exist.